 Although MCE Leisure Philippines is the sole operator of City of Dreams Manila, the ability of the MCE Philippine Parties to operate City of Dreams Manila, as well as the fulfillment of the terms of the Provisional License granted by PAGCOR in relation to City of Dreams Manila, depends to a certain degree on the actions of the Philippine Parties.
 For example, the Philippine Parties, as well as the MCE Philippine Parties, are responsible for meeting a certain debt to equity ratio as specified in the Provisional License.
 The failure of any of the Philippine Parties to comply with these conditions will also result in a breach of the Provisional License.
 As the Philippine Parties are separate corporate entities over which MCP has no control, there can be no assurance that the Philippine Parties will remain in compliance with the terms of the Provisional License of their obligations and responsibilities under the Philippine Cooperation Agreement.
-In case any noncompliance issues arise, there can be no assurance that the Provisional License will not be suspended or revoked.
-In addition, if any of the Philippine Parties fails to comply with any conditions to the Provisional License, MCP may be forced to take action against the Philippine Parties under the Philippine Cooperation Agreement or to enter into negotiation with PAGCOR for amendments to the Provisional License.
+In case any noncompliance issues arise, there can be no assurance that the Philippine Parties under the Philippine Cooperation Agreement or to enter into negotiation with PAGCOR for amendments to the Provisional License.
 There can be no assurance that such an attempt to amend the Provisional License would be successful.
 Any of the foregoing could materially and adversely affect our business, financial condition and results of operations.